 Sometimes the purpose of your savings will lead you to the best savings vehicle (for example an RESP is usually the best place to save for a child’s education).
 Sometimes the best vehicle varies depending on your situation (for example using a TFSA to save for retirement instead of an RRSP).
 Identifying your savings goal allows you to choose the best account to use for saving for your personal circumstances.

 Are you an active or passive investor?

 One of the main reasons that people are often hesitant about the idea of investing is that they are fearful of losing everything.
 While it’s true that plenty of people have experienced huge losses from investing, it’s also true that many people have seen significant increases in their investments over time.
 What you choose to invest in should be influenced to a certain extent by whether you’re an active or a passive investor.

 Related article: Active vs Passive investing

 Active investors love everything about investments and the stock markets.
 They take a great interest in selecting, monitoring and managing their investments.
-Passive investors on the other hand, prefer to take a more “hands off” approach to investing.
+Passive investors, on the other hand, prefer to take a more “hands-off” approach to invest.
 Whether you are an active or a passive investor, there are investments to suit you and it’s worth taking the time to select the right type.